 ¨Of all the books in the world, the best are found in the pages of a passport.¨

 Note: These comments are guidelines only.
 Governments change the entrance requirements all the time, and regulations can be confusing.
-Please check with the consulate of the country you are visiting, guidebooks, your home country’s travel advisories, and/or online travel forums for more up-to-date and accurate information.
+Please check with the country’s consulate you are visiting, guidebooks, your home country’s travel advisories, and online travel forums for more up-to-date and accurate information.

 Traditionally when guidebooks and tourist-oriented websites say that you need a visa to enter a country, they mean you need to get permission before entering the country.
 (You get permission by applying in person, online, or by mail at the country’s consulate or embassy).

-Citizens of most developed countries (including the USA and Canada) do not need a visa in advance to visit most countries in Europe and Latin America as a tourist.
+Prior to Covid, citizens of most developed countries (including the USA and Canada) did not need to get international tourist visas in advance to visit most countries in Asia and Latin America as a tourist.

 As a whole, most US and Canadian citizens will need to get permission (typically called a visa) in their home country or online before entering the following countries:

 - Most large countries – China, India, and Russia.

 - Many countries that do not receive many tourists– i.e., most sub-Saharan African countries (South Africa is a notable exception) and some former Soviet republics (Azerbaijan, Uzbekistan, Turkmenistan, etc.).